A lot of people are nervous of taking a cruise. Some are even outright haters – and most of them have never been on one!

 5 Everyone gets norovirus

 No they don’t!
 But yes it’s true this can happen, so every cruise I’ve been on for about the last five years has a crew member standing at the entrance to the Lido deck buffet with a bottle of hand sanitizer giving everyone a squirt as they come through.
-There’s also sanitizer stationed all around the ship, so use it to your heart’s content and you’ll stay healthy.
+There’s also hand sanitizer stationed all around the ship, so use it to your heart’s content and you’ll stay healthy.

 6 Cruises are expensive